camarm-dev/www.camarm.dev/README.md

 `yarn lint`
 Lint code.

-The default Github Ci file created by nuxt wizard run test and lint at each commit to the repository.
+The default Git Ci file created by nuxt wizard run test and lint at each commit to the repository.